 The grid dependency study was conducted using the planar nozzle case with a spanwise length of $2h$ to reduce computational cost.
-Since the inlet velocity data is derived from a channel flow simulation, a long inlet section is not required.
+Since the inlet velocity data are derived from a channel flow simulation, a long inlet section is not required.
 Therefore, the inlet length is set to only $1.5h$, as shown in Fig. 3.
-As shown in Fig. 4 and Fig. 5, the grid is finest near the nozzle exit.
+As shown in Figs. 4 and 5, the grid is finest near the nozzle exit.
 The size gradually increases in the transverse and streamwise directions.
-However, the grid size inside the integral surface (see Fig. 4(b)) maintains $\max(\Delta x, \Delta y) \leq 0.2h$.
+However, the grid size inside the integral surface [see Fig. 4(b)] maintains $\max(\Delta x, \Delta y) \leq 0.2h$.
 The details of the grid independence study cases are summarized in Table I. To maintain $y^+ < 1$, the first boundary layer grid height is set to $1.23 \times 10^{-3}h$.
 The mesh size is adjusted simultaneously along the solid surface and in the perpendicular direction.
-The aspect ratio of the baseline case was maintained at a constant value of 16, which is sufficiently small for both DDES and LES simulations40.
-The value of $\max(\Delta x, \Delta y)$ is taken within the region enclosed by the permeable FW-H surfaces, as highlighted in Fig. 4(b).
+The aspect ratio of the baseline case was maintained at a constant value of 16, which is sufficiently small for both DDES and LES simulations.40 The value of

-N{xy} denotes the number of cells in the X-Y plane and increases by approximately three times from the coarse mesh case (Coarse) to the fine mesh case (Fine).
-The primary changes in cell count occur downstream of the jet exit, while the number of cells in the spanwise direction remains constant across cases Baseline, Coarse, and Fine.
-To investigate the effect of spanwise resolution, additional cases (Spanwise-coarse and Spanwise-fine) were included, where the grid resolution in the spanwise direction was varied.
+$\max(\Delta x, \Delta y)$ is taken within the region enclosed by the permeable FW-H surfaces, as highlighted in Fig. 4(b).
+N{xy} denotes the number of cells in the X-Y plane and increases by approximately three times from the coarse mesh case (coarse) to the fine mesh case (fine).
+The primary changes in cell count occur downstream of the jet exit, while the number of cells in the spanwise direction remains constant across the baseline, coarse, and fine cases.
+To investigate the effect of spanwise resolution, additional cases (spanwise-coarse and spanwise-fine) were included, where the grid resolution in the spanwise direction was varied.
 This approach ensures a comprehensive evaluation of grid sensitivity while maintaining reasonable computational cost.